Symmetric blind information reconciliation for quantum key distribution: Appendix B: Belief propagation decoding

 We consider the decoding procedure as follows:

-where $\sb$ is syndrome, $\eb$ is the vector of length $n$ have to be corrected, $\Hb$ is the $m\times n$ parity-check matrix, $\qe$ is the estimated level of crossover probability (QBER), $S$ and $P$ are positions of shortened and punctured bits, $\ed$ is the corrected version of $\eb$, $D$ is list of positions for $d$ symbols with the lowest LLR values, where $d$ is considered as an external constant.
+where $\sb$ is the syndrome, $\eb$ is the vector of length $n$ that has to be corrected, $\Hb$ is the $m\times n$ parity-check matrix, $\qe$ is the estimated level of crossover probability (QBER), $S$ and $P$ are positions of shortened and punctured bits, $\ed$ is the corrected version of $\eb$, and $D$ is the list of positions for $d$ symbols with the lowest LLR values, where $d$ is considered as an external constant.

 The workflow of the procedure is as follows.
-We start from calculation of initial LLRs for all symbol nodes.
+We with a calculation of the initial LLRs for all symbol nodes.
 The corresponding vector is denoted as $\rb^{(0)}$ and its elements are given by